rcsoccersim/rcsoccersim.github.io/docs/server-manual/soccerserver/sensor-models.md

 ### Range of View and View Frequency in Synchronous mode

-In synchronous mode, the "low" view quality is not available, and the view widths in cases[]`setting-synchronousmode-v17` are available.
+In synchronous mode, the "low" view quality is not available, and the view widths in the table below are available.
 In all view widths, rcssserver send see messages at **server::synch_see_offset** milliseconds from the beginning of the cycle.